aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/charts/how-to-set-point-as-total/_index.md

 </html>
 ```

-You can get the following correct [output file](output.xlsx)
+You can get the following correct [output file](output.xlsx).

-As shown in the figure below, the four "Total" data points are set correctly, and you can see the difference from the previous chart.
+As shown in the figure below, the four “Total” data points are set correctly, and you can see the difference from the previous chart.

 ![todo:image_alt_text](set-as-total2.png)